mjhoffmeister/blog/_jacob_cycle/2024-03-10-jacob-leaves-laban.md

 ## Bibliography

-Bunn Jr, Daniel D.
+Bunn Jr, Daniel D. 2015.
-*"Return to the Land of Your Fathers": A Narrative Reading of Genesis 31–33, the Return of Jacob to the Land of Canaan* Fuller Theological Seminary, Center for Advanced Theological Study, 2015.
+"'Return to the Land of Your Fathers': A Narrative Reading of Genesis 31–33, the Return of Jacob to the Land of Canaan."
+PhD diss.
+Fuller Theological Seminary, Center for Advanced Theological Study.

 Mackie, Tim.
 "Session 18: Jacob Versus the Narrator." *The BibleProject Classroom: Jacob*.
 Published 2021. <https://bibleproject.com/classroom/jacob/notebook/teacher-notes>.